 The Institute for Latin American Concern (ILAC) is asking for donations to purchase medication and medical supplies for its Summer Program in the Dominican Republic (watch video).
 Creighton students and professionals go into the rural areas (campos) and set up medical and dental clinics.
-Donations of over-the-counter medications, toothbrushes, thermometers, hand sanitizer, etc., will also be accepted.
-Please contact the ILAC office.
+For more information, contact the ILAC office.

-For a complete list of needs, contact Carrie Housh at (402) 558- 5700.
+For a complete list of needs, call (402) 558- 5700.

 Serves frail, home-bound elderly clients age 60 or older with problems caring for themselves.
 Most clients have very little purchasing power on fixed incomes.
 Greatest needs are personal hygiene products and home cleaning supplies.
 To sponsor an individual or for a list of needs, contact Jeff Reinhart at (402) 444-6654 or email@example.com.

 The Stephen Center Emergency Shelter houses single men, single women and women with children, offering a 30-day stay in a clean and sober environment.
 Volunteers are needed to staff the shelter office and overnight hours.
 Always accepting donations and especially need coffee, toilet paper, MAT bus tickets, cleaning and paper products, bath towels and new or used bedding for single beds.
-For additional information, contact Holly Kaffenberger, volunteer director, 402-715-5445.
+For additional information, contact Holly Kaffenberger, volunteer director, (402) 715-5445.

 The Siena/Francis House, located next to Creighton's campus at 17th and Nicholas streets, is Nebraska's largest homeless shelter, providing food, shelter and clothing to homeless men, women and children.
 Needed items include: coffee; blankets; canned fruits and vegetables (large, #10 cans, preferred); individually wrapped, prepackaged food items to go into sack lunches; powdered laundry detergent; 55-gallon trash bags; bleach and disinfectant cleaner; cold-weather clothing, including coats, sweatshirts, gloves, hats, socks, underwear, menís long john bottoms; blankets; personal-care products, such as bar soap, shampoo, deodorant, razors, shaving cream, toothpaste and toothbrushes, pain relievers, throat lozenges; antiseptic cream, adhesive bandages, foot powder, combs and brushes, disposable diapers, and feminine hygiene products.
 Contact Tim Sully at (402) 341-1821 or e-mail firstname.lastname@example.org.

 The Heart Ministry Center, located at 2222 Binney St., provides food, clothing, healthcare and a way forward to people severely affected by poverty in North Omaha.
 In the last few years, requests for services have tripled, so any help you can provide, would be greatly appreciated.
 Current needs include: non-perishable food items, new and gently used clothing (winter coats, hats and gloves are particularly in need), unopened toiletries, diapers and formula, sleeping bags, blankets, grocery bags and space heaters.
 Cash donations are always appreciated.
-If you would like to be more involved with the Heart Ministry Center, please contact Executive Director John Levy at 402.451.2321.
+If you would like to be more involved with the Heart Ministry Center, please contact Executive Director John Levy at (402) 451.2321.